How it works and what you will learn in 'Getting It Across: Communicating Your Art Practice.'Jul 18, 2022

 Introduction module: The principles of effective communication

-Module 1: Networking in the art world - Tutor: Francesca Bellini Joseph
+Module 1: Connecting in the art world - Tutor: Francesca Bellini Joseph

 Module 2: How to write your artist statement... or just how to write - Tutor: Gilda Williams

 Module 3: Successful applications with a focus on residencies.
 Tutors: Alessio Antoniolli and Aaron Cezar.